mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * Remove all extra elements - every item should have a purpose
 * Simplify color scheme - limit the number of used colors
 * Chronological order - feeds, events, etc.
+* We learned that users often lose their place in the system.
+The implication is that the UI should prioritize clarifying context.
+* Be great at "look" and "do"

 > UI design is just a series of "endless tweaking".